By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 -

 3a.
 Student checks if the module to be added is valid in a selected previous semester.
+Use case resumes from step 4.

 C.5.
 Use case: UC06 - Chaining commands